scalio/flutter_navigation_saver/navigation_saver/README.md

   }
 }
 ```
-6. This is it.
+5. This is it.
 Also you may want to add custom restoration widget that will be shown when library restore your navigation stack.
-This can be done by passing `restoreRouteWidgetBuilder` paramter to `onGenerateRoute` method.
+This can be done by passing `restoreRouteWidgetBuilder` parameter in `onGenerateRoute` method.

 ## How does core module work:

 1. Saves application navigation stack to the class field by implementing [NavigatorObserver](https://api.flutter.dev/flutter/widgets/NavigatorObserver-class.html)
 2. Fires save routes callback when user stays on this route for some time.
-3. `defaultNavigationRoute` parameter is used to when there is no routes to restore and this route will be pushed in that case.
+3. `defaultNavigationRoute` parameter is used when there is no routes to restore and this route will be pushed in that case.
 Default value is `Navigator.defaultRouteName`.
 4. `restorePreviousRoutes` method that will clear all current navigation stack and replace it with the restored state.
 This method should be called only in the application launch.
 5. `onGenerateRoute` method that will check passed route settings and decide the way how it should be handled.
 Currently we have only 2 ways: